niallmccullagh/react-redux-firebase/README.md

 Running the project with `npm start` will automatically lint the code and the rerun the linting when any code changes are detected.

-The are a few readmes in the directories that might help understanding.
+The are a few READMEs in the directories that might help understanding.
+Although not intended as a learning resource in isolation they should help explain how react/redux hangs together.
+[Start here](./src/README.md)

 # Prerequisite